What is Help to Buy?

 Help to Buy in London

 To reflect the higher property prices in the capital, the government increased the upper limit for the equity loan from 20% to 40% for buyers in London.
 With London Help to Buy, the government provides this 40% loan and the buyers will still only need to raise a 5% deposit, but with a 55% mortgage making up the rest.
+Please note that the Help to Buy: Equity Loan is subject to eligibility, terms and conditions.

 Why buy a Help to Buy home?